 “I was amazed by the care I received.
 Catherine did my hair removal and did an amazing job.
 Her attention to detail was superb and I felt very comfortable in her chair.
 I strongly recommend to anyone who wants laser hair removal or to look and feel younger and sexier.”

 These are words from just one of many testimonials on the Yaletown Laser Centre web site, extolling the technology and service while at one of Vancouver’s leading private Laser and Cosmetic Dentistry Centres.
 As a Registered Nurse, Catherine Nordman is responsible for many medical procedures at some of the best facilities in town.
 Now, Catherine has extended her vast expertise to La Derma Medical Aesthetics, a state-of-the-art medical facility in Vancouver.
-But no matter where she shares her knowledge and skill, the heart of her work is still reliant on the theories and techniques she learnt during her time in the Esthetics/Spa Therapist Program at the Blanche Macdonald Centre.
+But no matter where she shares her knowledge and skill, the heart of her work is still reliant on the theories and techniques she learnt during her time in the Global Esthetics Program at the Blanche Macdonald Centre.

 “The way I do treatments and most of the services I’m providing, the basis is esthetics-driven,” explains Catherine.
 “I learned so much in my year at Blanche Macdonald.
 I use that knowledge a lot more than what I learnt in four years at nursing school.
 Going through the Esthetics Program and working in the spa industry, you definitely develop the ability to interact with your patients and build relationships.
 You learn how to read people.
 You can figure out what their individual needs are and help them feel comfortable.
 A lot of that comes from my esthetics training.”